Educational Programs

 Photo by Will Cleland

 The talented staff at Four Springs Farm is happy to assist you in developing a custom program that meets the needs of your family or group while camping here on the farm.
-The farm is currently working on developing a Farm School program for High School students which will hopefully be launched in 2011.
 Below are two sample programs for youngsters to get your planning started and some helpful General Information

 Sample Program #1: Custom Farm-tastic Week